 In total, New Hampshire railroads operate a little over 400 miles of trackage today although at one time the state was home to over 1,200 miles (the state also currently owns some 300 miles of railbanked right-of-way).
 While the state has never held a significant amount of rail infrastructure it has nevertheless been hit hard by abandonments and cutbacks.
 Since the 1920s when mileage peaked in the state (and around the country), New Hampshire has seen its rails decline by more than 67% (the average for most states is around 45%-50%).
 For more information on New Hampshire, in terms of route mileage over the years please refer to the chart below.

 While New Hampshire has never been known for famous passenger trains like the Super Chief or 20th Century Limited there have been trains like the B&M's Day White Mountains and Maine Central's Mountaineer operated in the Granite State.
-Today, passenger operations are exclusively the domain of Amtrak and include the daily Vermonter, with stops at Claremont Junction and the Downeaster, with stops at Exeter, Durham and Dover.
-To learn more about Amtrak's current services to the state please click here to visit their website.
+Today, passenger operations are exclusively the domain of Amtrak and include the daily Vermonter, with stops at Claremont Junction and the Downeaster, with stops at Exeter, Durham, and Dover.

 Aside from passenger and freight trains you may want to also ride one of the state's tourist railroads that can take you through the breathtaking New England countryside or through New Hampshire's gorgeous White Mountains, like on the White Mountain Central Railroad.
 New Hampshire is also home to the famous Mount Washington Cog Railway, which goes straight up Mount Washington!
 If, however, you're not into excursion trains be sure and visit one of the state's railroad museums like the Sandown Historical Society and Museum.
 All in all, whether it is a ride up Mount Washington or watching the Pan Am Railway serve the state's coastal regions, New Hampshire railroads are most definitely an interesting and unique experience that will not be forgotten!